 The Team Dilemma is how we balance the tensions between being an effective, autonomous and motivating leader with being a supportive and loyal member of a senior team.

 These 10 dilemmas are explored in more detail in the book “A Systematic Guide to Business Acumen and Leadership using Dilemmas: Includes Organizational Health, Agility, Resilience and Crisis Management”, published Feb 2016 by Ken Thompson.

 One of the best ways to explore dilemmas in using simulations as this provides a safe environment where mistakes can be made resulting in learning but not putting your business at risk.

-XSIM is an in-depth team business acumen simulation involving running a national unit of a major global business in a highly competitive market.
-As the National leadership team you must also manage 4 major incidents over a full year trading.
+xSim is a sophisticated team-based B2C Business Acumen and Strategy Simulation involving running a national unit of a major global business in the real-time entertainment space.
+As the national leadership team you are totally responsible for the financial and non-financial performance whilst you also try to manage a number of major incidents over a full year of trading.